-- "Senior manager" means an executive director appointed in terms of section 56 of the Municipal Systems Act, 2000 or an acting executive director appointed by the Accounting Officer. - "The Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); - "All applicable taxes" includes value-added tax, pay as you earn, income tax, unemployment insurance fund contributions and skills development levies; - "The regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations - Co-Operative means a co-operative registered in terms of section 7 of the Co-operatives ACT, 2005 (Act No. 14 of 2005); - "Functionality" means the ability of a tenderer to provide goods or services in accordance with specifications as set out in the tender documents; - "Military Veteran" has the meaning assigned to it in section 1 of the Military Veterans Act, 2011 (Act No. 18 of 2011); - "National Treasury" has the meaning assigned to it in section 1 of the Public Finance Management Act, 1999 (Act No. 1 of 1999); - "People with Disabilities" has the meaning assigned to it in section 1 of the Employment Equity Act, 1998 (Act No. 55 of 1998); - "Price" includes all applicable taxes less all unconditional discounts,
+"Senior manager" means an executive director appointed in terms of section 56 of the Municipal Systems Act, 2000 or an acting executive director appointed by the Accounting Officer.

+"The Act" means the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003);

+"All applicable taxes" includes value-added tax, pay as you earn, income tax, unemployment insurance fund contributions and skills development levies;

+"The regulations" means the Local Government: Municipal Finance Management Act, 2003, Municipal Supply Chain Management Regulations

+"B-BBEE" - means broad based black economic empowerment as defined in section 1 of the Broad-Based Black Economic Empowerment Act;

+"B-BBEE STATUS LEVEL OF CONTRIBUTOR - means the B-BBEE status of an entity in terms of a code of good practice on black economic empowerment issued in terms of section 9(1) of the Broad Based Black Economic Empowerment Act; "Black People"; has the meaning assigned to it in section 1 of the Broad Based Black Economic Empowerment Act;

+Black Designated Groups - has the meaning assigned to it in the codes of good practice issued in terms of section 9(1) of the Broad Based Black Economic Empowerment Act;

+Broad Based Black Economic Empowerment Act - means the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003)

+Co-Operative - means a co-operative registered in terms of section 7 of the Co-operatives ACT, 2005 (Act No. 14 of 2005);

+Designated Group means -

+- a) black designated groups;

+- i. black people;

+- ii. women;

+- iii. people with disabilities, or

+- iv. small enterprises, as defined in section 1 of the National Small Enterprise Act,

+(Act No. 102 of 1996);

+"Designated Sector" - means a sector, sub-sector or industry or product designated in terms of regulation 8(1) (a)

+"EME" means and exempted of the micro enterprise in terms of a code of good practice on black economic empowerment issued in terms of section 9(1) of the Broad-Based Black Economic Empowerment Act;

+"Functionality" - means the ability of a tenderer to provide goods or services in accordance with specifications as set out in the tender documents;

+"Military Veteran" - has the meaning assigned to it in section 1 of the Military Veterans Act, 2011 (Act No. 18 of 2011);

+"National Treasury" has the meaning assigned to it in section 1 of the Public Finance Management Act, 1999 (Act No. 1 of 1999);

+"People with Disabilities" - has the meaning assigned to it in section 1 of the Employment Equity Act, 1998 (Act No. 55 of 1998);

+"Price" - includes all applicable taxes less all unconditional discounts,

+"Proof of B-BBEE Status Level of Contributor" - means -

+- a) the B-BBEE status level certificate issued by an authorised body or person: - b) a sworn affidavit as prescribeds by the B-BBEE Codes of Good Practice, or - c) any other requirement prescribed in terms of the Broad-Based Black Economic Empowerment Act;

+"QSE" - means a qualifying small business enterprise in terms of code of good practice on black economic empowerment issued in terms of section 9(1) of the Broad-Based Black Economic Empowerment Act;